Pinus longaeva: Distribution and ecology

 The species occurs in Utah, Nevada and eastern California.
 In California, it is restricted to the White Mountains, the Inyo Mountains, and the Panamint Range, in Mono and Inyo counties.
 In Nevada, it is found in most of the higher ranges of the Basin and Range from the Spring Mountains near Las Vegas north to the Ruby Mountains, and in Utah, northeast to South Tent in the Wasatch Range.
 Due to the inaccessibility of many of the sites that this species occupies, information on their location and abundance is incomplete, and thus is needed.
 Environmental niche modelling has been used to better map the distribution of Great Basin bristlecone pine using topographic and spectral variables calculated from a geographic information system (GIS).

 The tree grows in large open stands, unlike the related foxtail pine, which sometimes form dense forests.
 Pinus longaeva trees generally do not form closed canopies, usually covering only 15-50%.
 Pinus longaeva shares habitats with a number of other pine species, including the ponderosa pine, the white fir and, notably, the limber pine, a similarly long-lived high-elevation species.
 The tree is a "vigorous" primary succession species, growing quickly on new open ground.
 It is a "poor competitor" in good soils, however, and the species does best in harsh terrain.
 Pinus longaeva is often the dominant species in high-elevation dolomite soils, where few plants can grow.

 Bristlecone pines are protected in a number of areas owned by the United States federal government, such as the Ancient Bristlecone Pine Forest in the White Mountains of California and the Great Basin National Park in Nevada.
 These areas prohibit the cutting or gathering of wood.

-Clark's nutcrackers pluck P. longaeva seeds out of the opening cones.
-The nutcrackers use the seeds as a food resource, storing many for later use in the ground, and some of these stored seeds are not used and are able to grow into new plants.
+Clark's nutcrackers may play a role in seed distribution for P. longaeva, though direct observations of the birds foraging on these seeds have not been reported.
+The nutcrackers use conifer seeds as a food resource, storing many for later use in the ground, and some of these stored seeds are not used and are able to grow into new plants; these trees often exhibit a "multi-trunk" growth form from several seeds germinating at the same time.
+The prevalence of multi-trunk P. longaeva individuals in areas in which Clark's Nutcrackers are present has been used as evidence that the birds disperse P. longaeva seeds.

 An introduced fungal disease known as white pine blister rust (Cronartium ribicola) is believed to affect some individuals.
 The species was placed on the IUCN Red List and listed as "Vulnerable", or threatened, in 1998.
 In 2011, however, a population survey found the population of Pinus longaeva to be stable, with no known subpopulations decreasing in size.
 White pine blister rust was found to have a negligible effect on the population.
 As a result, the species was moved to "Least Concern".